JuliaLang/julia/README.md

 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.
 Julia is strong in an area that high-level languages have traditionally been weak: scalar arithmetic loops, such as that found in the pi summation benchmark.
-Matlab's JIT for floating-point arithmetic does very well here too.
+Matlab's JIT for floating-point arithmetic does very well here too, as does the V8 JavaScript engine.
+V8 is very impressive in that it can provide such a dynamic language with C-like performance in so many circumstances.
+JavaScript, however, is unable to utilize technical computing libraries such as LAPACK, resulting in poor performance on benchmarks like matrix multiplication.
-However, Julia has a comprehensive approach to eliminating overhead that allows it to optimize not only code involving floating-point scalars, but also code for arbitrary user-defined data types.
+In contrast with both Matlab and JavaScript, Julia has a more comprehensive approach to eliminating overhead that allows it to consistently optimize all kinds of code for arbitrary user-defined data types, not just certain special cases.

 To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks: